Ayla (name): Hebrew

 In Hebrew the name Ayla is commonly said to mean "terebinth tree" or "oak tree" from the words "ela/אֵלָה" and "alon/אַלּוֹן" respectively.
 It has also been attributed to "doe", "gazelle", or "deer" from the words "ayala/אַיָּלָה" and "ayelet/אַיֶלֶת".

 Homonyms

-Aila is a homophonous name in Finnish (equivalent of Helga or Olga) meaning "bringer of light", and in Scottish meaning "from a strong and resilient place".
+Aila is a homophonous name in Finnish (equivalent of Helga or Olga) meaning "bringer of light", and in Scottish Gaelic meaning "from a strong and resilient place".

 Ayla is sometimes falsely identified as a variant of feminine Arabic name "Aliya" meaning "sublime" or "large".
 "Aliya" or "Aaliyah" is actually the female form of "Ali" or "Aali" and is an unrelated name.
-The Turkish variant of "Aaliyah" is closer to "Aliye" not "Alya."
+The Turkish variant of "Aaliyah" is closer to "Aliye" not "Ayla."